 - “Take more when you’re under stress, it will help your body deal with the stress.”

 Memory loss is linked to low vitamin B12, so keep a Time Line.
 Record your daily symptoms, doses and any serum test results you get.
-That way you will be able to tell how much you actually improve.
+That way you will be able to tell how much you actually improve as well as how much B12 you need to improve.
 If you don’t improve, something else is wrong.